Special offer

 The decisions a principal staff engineer makes can have company-wide implications.
 They may participate in recruiting and managing new talent, provide their own contributions to projects, delegate projects to tech leads and make changes to the development process.
 They can help companies implement new technologies and train workers to use them.

-Principal staff engineers typically communicate regularly with the chief technology officer to set long-term strategy and then make sure their department meets those new expectations.
+Principal staff engineers typically communicate regularly with the chief technology officer (CTO) to set long-term strategy and ensure their department meets those new expectations.

 Software engineering manager

 A software engineering manager may serve a specific managerial role.
-Like principal staff engineers, they may manage teams of individuals and make decisions regarding the implementation of new programs and directives.
-This role is often for employees who are making the transition into management, and it may focus more on leading teams than making individual contributions to projects.
+They may manage teams of individuals and make decisions about the implementation of new programs and directives.
+This role is often for employees transitioning into management and it may focus more on leading teams than making individual contributions to projects.

-Software engineering managers should have extensive experience and may need a graduate degree in software development.
-They should know how to manage workflow, evaluate talent and deliver assignments to the right teams.
+Software engineering managers typically have extensive experience and may require a graduate degree in software development.
+They understand how to manage workflow, evaluate talent and deliver assignments to the right teams.

 Director of engineering

-A director of engineering must understand a company’s broader goals and vision.
-To hold this position, they should have extensive education in programming, coding languages, software development and troubleshooting strategies.
+A director of engineering understands a company’s broader goals and vision.
+To hold this position, they have extensive experience in programming, coding languages, software development and troubleshooting strategies.

-Candidates for this position should have previous job experience in multiple areas and departments, including experience in a leadership or managerial role.
-They typically oversee and manage multiple teams and create the goals and deadlines each team strives to meet.
+Candidates for this position have prior experience across multiple areas and departments, including leadership or managerial roles.
+They typically oversee and manage several teams and create the goals and deadlines each team strives to meet.

-Experience Level: 8-10 years, plus 2-3 years management experience
+Experience level: 8–10 years, plus two to three years of management experience

 Vice president of engineering

 The vice president of engineering reports directly to the chief technology officer and plays a critical role in developing and delivering new products to customers.
-They must be effective communicators who know how to motivate employees and recognize achievements.
-They should have experience in software engineering and business management.
+They are effective communicators who know how to motivate employees and recognize achievements.

-Many vice presidents of engineering hold degrees in software development and business administration, and they typically have at least 10 years of experience in a leadership role within the company.
+Many vice presidents of engineering hold degrees in software development and business administration and they typically have at least 10 years of leadership experience within the company.

 Chief technology officer

-The chief technology officer has a hand in everything related to software engineering and manages the career development of all employees in the technology or software engineering department.
-Most CTOs have master-level degrees in software engineering and business administration, as well as many years of leadership experience.
+The chief technology officer (CTO) leads everything related to software engineering and manages the career development of all employees in the technology or software engineering department.
+Most CTOs hold master’s degrees in software engineering and business administration and have years of leadership experience.

-Usually, a chief technology officer reviews all final products before implementation and defines company strategies, initiatives and policies for the entire department.
+A chief technology officer typically reviews all final products before implementation and defines company strategies, initiatives and policies for the entire department.
 They report directly to the company’s chief information officer or chief executive officer.

 How to create a career ladder

-Your company’s career ladder should match your goals, vision and workplace culture.
+It’s important to align your company’s career ladder with the organizational goals, vision and workplace culture.
 When defining the names and titles of each role, consider the following:

 Be creative

-You don’t need to create a career ladder with as many rungs as we’ve mentioned above, and you should choose your own titles.
-When you’re creating your company’s software engineer levels, consider the size of your business and how you’d like to structure your teams.
-Smaller companies don’t need long chains of command, but if your business employs hundreds of people, you may want to create leadership roles for specific purposes.
+Create a career ladder with the levels and titles that suit your company’s overall goals.
+When establishing your software engineer levels, consider the size of your business and how you’d like to structure your teams.
+Smaller companies often don’t need long chains of command, but if your business employs hundreds of people, you may want to create leadership roles for specific purposes.

-Once you know how many levels you’d like to create within your organization, decide on your software engineer titles.
-Also, consider creating titles for programmers and developers who have different responsibilities.
-Some common titles include the use of coder, tech lead, analyst, programmer and developer.
+When you have determined how many levels you’d like to create within your organization, decide on your software engineer titles.
+Consider creating titles for programmers and developers who have different responsibilities, such as coder, tech lead, analyst, programmer and developer.

-Don’t go overboard and create redundant titles, however.
-Having too many titles can confuse your employees and make it difficult for them to define their responsibilities, goals and expectations.
+Avoid creating redundant titles, to avoid confusing your employees and making it difficult for them to define their responsibilities, goals and expectations.
 It’s better to create a new position later to fill a specific need than to fill positions that don’t serve the right purpose.

 Set clear expectations for each position

-Whether you’re looking for an entry-level coder or someone to lead your most important projects, it’s important that each employee knows what’s expected of them.
+Consider the significance when each employee understands what’s expected of them.
 Once you’ve defined the required skills, attributes and experience for the position, you can measure a candidate’s strengths and weaknesses against your requirements to find the correct fit.

 Provide competitive pay

-The pay range for software engineers can vary greatly, so determining the best pay structure may be difficult.
-You need to consider what your business can afford and what other businesses are offering new hires for the same type of work.
+The pay range for software engineers can vary significantly, making it challenging to determine the best pay structure.
+Consider what your business can afford and what competitors offer new hires for the same type of work.

-Researching your competition can help you decide on a fair salary.
-Review the skills and experience required for similar positions and what the duties are for other company’s job postings.
-This will give you a good idea of what other offers your candidates might receive so you can offer a similar pay range.
+Researching your competition can help you determine a fair salary.
+Review the skills and experience required for similar positions and what the duties are for other companies’ job postings.
+This can provide insights into other offers your candidates might receive, so that you can offer a similar pay range.

 Be flexible on experience and education

-There are plenty of self-taught software engineers who may not meet your requirements on education or job experience.
-You could be turning away the talent your company needs to succeed if you’re too rigid.
-One way to lure a competent software engineer into your business would be to offer a position that’s one or two steps lower on the career ladder so the person can prove their worth.
+There are plenty of self-taught software engineers who may not meet your requirements for education or job experience.
+You can avoid disqualifying talent by offering a position that’s one or two steps down the career ladder and allow them to demonstrate their value.

-You might discover a star employee who advances quickly and displays the skill and initiative needed to fill a higher-level position.
-They may not have the required amount of experience yet, but consider whether their rapid progress qualifies them for the role.
-Some employees may complete college degrees and additional training while working for you that qualify them for a promotion later.
+You might discover an ideal employee who advances quickly and displays the skill and initiative required to fill a higher-level position.
+They may not yet have the amount of experience, but their rapid progress may qualify them for the role.
+Some employees complete degree, certification and additional training programs while working for you, becoming eligible for a future promotion.

 Recent Hiring in the software industry articles